readium/readium-lcp-server/README.md

 *Frontend Server*

 "frontend" section: parameters associated with the Frontend Test Server.
 This section holds the same host, port and databases properties as a the lcp section, plus:
-- "provider_id": identifier of the provider (to be checked, mayb deprecated).
 - "master_repository": repository where the uploaded EPUB files are stored before encryption.
 - "encrypted_repository": repository where the encrypted EPUB files are stored after upload.
 - "directory": the directory containing the client app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.
+- "provider_uri": provider uri, which will be inserted in all licenses produced via this test frontend.
+- "right_print": allowed number of printed pages, which will be inserted in all licenses produced via this test frontend.
+- "right_copy": allowed number of copied characters, which will be inserted in all licenses produced via this test frontend.

-The config file of a Frontend Test Server must define a "lcp" "public_base_url", "lsd" "public_base_url", "lcp_update_auth" "username" and "password".
+The config file of a Frontend Test Server must define a "lcp" "public_base_url", "lsd" "public_base_url", "lcp_update_auth" "username" and "password", and "lsd_notify_auth" "username" and "password".

 Here is a Frontend Test Server sample config:
 ```json